j6villanueva/cse15l-lab-reports/LabReport4-Vim.md

 ## Question 1
 ### Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

 I prefer using Vim direcly on the server out of both styles if I were working on a program remotely.
-Even though I am not used to using them this was way more convenient as I was already on the server and I didn't have to think further about copying stuff over, logging in the server, and jumping into the correct diretory to run the tests.
+Even though I am not used to using them this was more convenient as I was already on the server and I didn't have to think further about copying stuff over, logging in the server, and jumping into the correct directory to run the tests.

 ## Question 2
 ### What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)